Collection: Dream Pen - Aizu Urushi

 Aizu Metalic Nashiji is a Nashiji technique that works with metallic gold powder to create a rich grained surface.
 With a top transparent coat, the Metallic Nashiji finish is a magnificent translucent golden decoration that can catch lots of attention.

-Base material: POM
+Base material: ABS

 Art: Aizu Urushi